programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 The Enron dataset organizes email transcipts into a series of folders.
 First, every email address is given its own folder with the username as its name.
 The user’s folder contains, in turn, a set of folders that correspond to email account subfolders (such as inbox, sent, etc.) Each subfolder contains a collection of emails as individual text files (but, curiously, each file lacks a full file extension and is simply titled “1.”, “322.”, etc.). collected by investigators.
 A number of these emails were redacted between 2001 and 2004 for containing social security numbers or other sensitive information, so only a smaller portion of emails remain.
 These raw email files are the primary unit of data in our analysis.

-## Structuring the email Corpus, Part 1: Iterating Through the Filesystem
+## Structuring the Email Corpus, Part 1: Iterating Through the Filesystem

 <div class="alert alert-warning">
  For the following steps, you will need to download a subset of Enron email corpus (the "sent" folder of the Enron CEO).
 You can download an archived version [here](https://github.com/programminghistorian/ph-submissions/raw/gh-pages/lessons/lavorato-j.zip)